blackberry/blackberry.github.com/approvedSignatories.md

 This page lists the persons and companies who have signed and submitted [Contributor Agreement](howToContribute.html) forms to Research In Motion.

 ### Research In Motion Contributor Agreement Signatories
 The Research In Motion Contributor Agreement covers contributions to all RIM open source projects, not just BlackBerry WebWorks.
-All Research In Motion Contributor Agreement signatories are listed below:
+All Research In Motion Contributor Agreement signatories are listed below (also see the [JSON file](Signatories.json)).

 ## Individuals